 Q: Are small business concerns (as defined in section 3 of the Small Business Act, 15 U.S.C.
-632) required to have 500 or fewer employees to be eligible borrowers in the PPP?
+632) required to have 500 or fewer employees to be eligible borrowers for First Draw PPP Loans?

 A: No. Small business concerns can be eligible borrowers even if they have more than 500 employees, as long as they satisfy the existing statutory and regulatory definition of a “small business concern” under section 3 of the Small Business Act, 15 U.S.C.
 632. A business can qualify if it meets the SBA employee-based or revenue- based size standard corresponding to its primary industry.
 Go to www.sba.gov/size for the industry size standards.

 Additionally, a business can qualify for the Paycheck Protection Program as a small business concern if it met both tests in SBA’s “alternative size standard” as of March 27, 2020: (1) maximum tangible net worth of the business is not more than $15 million; and (2) the average net income after Federal income taxes (excluding any carry-over losses) of the business for the two full fiscal years before the date of the application is not more than $5 million.

 A business that qualifies as a small business concern under section 3 of the Small Business Act, 15 U.S.C.
 632, may truthfully attest to its eligibility for PPP loans on the Borrower Application Form, unless otherwise ineligible.